Fission is a serverless platform for Kubernetes – and enables an AWS lambda-like easy experience for anyone new to the Kubernetes platform.

 YugabyteDB is a distributed SQL database.
 Rook is a CNCF sandboxed project which provides control plane orchestration for storage providers.

-InfraCloud has also helped write the first version of YugaByte Operator for Kubernetes, which is still under active development and maturing.
+We also helped write the first version of YugaByte Operator for Kubernetes.

 ElectricFlow is a product that enables large organizations to do release management & DevOps better.

-Contribution Details - InfraCloud team worked on plugins for Docker, Kubernetes, Mesosphere, OpenShift.
-We also added support for the provisioning cluster in GKE (Google Kubernetes Engine), AKS (Azure Container Service).
+Contribution Details: InfraCloud team worked on plugins for Docker, Kubernetes, Mesosphere, OpenShift.
+We also added support for the provisioning cluster in GKE, AKS.
 Currently, only Docker plugin is open source, and the rest of the plugins are available for commercial buyers of the platform.

 The Calico Kubernetes controllers are deployed in a Kubernetes cluster.
 The different controllers monitor the Kubernetes API and perform actions based on cluster state.